-Positive psychology brings a strengths-based, evidence-driven approach to coaching, helping clients move beyond obstacles and towards flourishing.
+Positive psychology offers a strengths-based, evidence-driven approach to coaching, enabling clients to move beyond obstacles and toward flourishing.
 Here are the key principles of positive psychology that can be effectively applied in coaching:

 1. Strengths-Based Approach